Juggernaut-LTD/Python_Practice/README.md

 # Q3:
 Create a calculator in code with full normal calculator operations and at least 1 scientific operation (square root is rather simple so maybe choose that)

-The calculator should ask the user for input and what kind of operation it wants to do based on the symbol e.g. `+ for add` `sqrt for square root`
+The calculator should ask the user for input values and what kind of operation it wants to do based on the operations symbol or short word e.g. `+ for add` `sqrt for square root`